Principal quantum number: Derivation

-where n = 1, 2, 3, … and is called the principal quantum number, and h is Planck's constant.
+where n = 1, 2, 3, ... and is called the principal quantum number, and h is the Planck constant.
 This formula is not correct in quantum mechanics as the angular momentum magnitude is described by the azimuthal quantum number, but the energy levels are accurate and classically they correspond to the sum of potential and kinetic energy of the electron.

 The principal quantum number n represents the relative overall energy of each orbital.
 The energy level of each orbital increases as its distance from the nucleus increases.
 The sets of orbitals with the same n value are often referred to as an electron shell.

-The minimum energy exchanged during any wave–matter interaction is the product of the wave frequency multiplied by Planck's constant.
+The minimum energy exchanged during any wave–matter interaction is the product of the wave frequency multiplied by the Planck constant.
 This causes the wave to display particle-like packets of energy called quanta.
 The difference between energy levels that have different n determine the emission spectrum of the element.

 In the notation of the periodic table, the main shells of electrons are labeled:

 based on the principal quantum number.

 The principal quantum number is related to the radial quantum number, nr, by:

 where ℓ is the azimuthal quantum number and nr is equal to the number of nodes in the radial wavefunction.

 The definite total energy for a particle motion in a common Coulomb field and with a discrete spectrum, is given by:

 where $a_0$ is the Bohr radius.